-When you shop online and use PayPal on your computer and mobile devices, it's important that you aren’t vulnerable to fraudsters.
+You shop online and use PayPal on your computer and mobile devices, so it's important that your devices aren’t vulnerable to fraudsters.

 Software is complex and often has minor bugs.
 Hackers find and exploit these bugs to install malicious software.
 “Malware” – short for “malicious software” – can capture everything that you type (including your PayPal account name and password) and send it to scammers who use the information to access your account.